ultimate-comparisons/ultimate-comparison-framework/README.md

             ]
         }
     }
-The tags `name, properties1, properties2, properties3` and  `url` must match tags in the data specification!
+The tags `Property 1, Property 2, Property 3` and `Description` must match tags in the data specification!

 ## Example for Criteria.json
 Criteria.json defines the selection fields.
 The tag `selectOption` specifies if it at least one (false) selected option or all (true) options must be true.